-The team at Marshall & Taylor PLLC has extensive experience in family law.
+The team at Marshall & Taylor PLLC has extensive experience in North Carolina family law.
 We are highly awarded and are held in great esteem by our peers and clients.
-Founding partner, Jefferey E. Marshall, is a Board Certified Family Law Specialist.
-This means he has met rigorous standards set by the North Carolina Bar that include outstanding service to the public, passing a specialized written examine, receiving high praise from his peers, and showing that he has extensive knowledge and skill in family law.
+Founding partner Jefferey E. Marshall is a Board board-certified family law specialist.
+This means he has met rigorous standards set by the North Carolina Bar, including outstanding service to the public, passing a specialized written examination, receiving high praise from his peers, and showing that he has extensive knowledge and skill in family law.
 Having been tested in and out of court, we are dedicated to the people we serve, always working to get you the results you want.

 Types of Adoption